warbe-maker/VBA-Component-Management/SpecsAndUse.md

 Careful testing of a _Common Component_ is crucial for their performance boosting impact on VBProject development.
 Such a careful testing (in a best practice including regression testing) can only be achieved in a dedicated Workbook/VBProject.
 This dedication is expressed and documented by the fact that a Workbook/VBProject claims the _Common Component_ being _hosted_ in it.
 In contrast, it will be regarded _used_ in all other Workbooks.
 However, although the hosting Workbook is dedicated for testing a _Common Component_ may (ad-hoc) be modified in any Workbook using it.

 ### Pending releases
-When a _Common Component_ is modified in a Workbook/VBProject using or hosting it the modification may remain incomplete/not finalized for some time.
-When the Workbook is saved (early and often hopefully) the _Common Component_ will become "pending release".
-I.e. a copy of the Export-File is copied to the `PendingReleases` folder in the `Common-Components` folder, waiting for being released to public (moved into the `Common-Components` folder).
+When a _Common Component_ is modified in a Workbook/VBProject using or hosting it the modification may not be completed immediately and thus the modified _Common Component_ will become "pending release" when the Workbook is saved (early and often hopefully).
+I.e. a copy of the Export-File is copied to the `PendingReleases` folder in the `Common-Components` folder, waiting for being released to public (either moved into the `Common-Components` folder or by means of the CompMan menu in the VBE).

 ### Release to public
 When the modification of a Common-Component had been finalized it will be released to public.Manually by copying the Export-File to the `Common-Components` folder or via the `CompMan` menu int the VBE (only available when there's at least one _Common Component_ pending release.
 The menu provides the chance to finally check which modifications had been done by having the pending release code compared with the public code.